Guadalupe bass: Description and range

-The fish is only found in Edward's Plateau in central Texas.
-Its main habitats are the San Marcos, Colorado, Llano, and Guadalupe Rivers.
-They can also be found in run-off creeks such as Barton Creek, Onion Creek, San Gabriel River, and the Comal River.
+The fish is only found in the Edwards Plateau in central Texas.
+Its main habitats are the San Marcos, Colorado, Llano, and Guadalupe Rivers, but can also be found in smaller streams such as Barton Creek, Onion Creek, San Gabriel River and the Comal River.
 The species has also been farm-raised and stocked in the Llano River.

 Threats and predators

 The Guadalupe bass has almost no predators.
 Its main threat is not predation, but hybridization with the introduced smallmouth bass.
 The two species are very closely related and in some rivers almost half the Guadalupe bass are hybrids.
 The Texas Parks and Wildlife Dept stated it will likely stock many bass in the future to beat out the hybrid population.
 This will be a pilot for several other areas where rare spotted bass subspecies are having the same problems.

 Habitat

 Typically, Guadalupe bass are found in streams and reservoirs; they are absent from extreme headwaters.
 They prefer flowing waters of streams within native variety, and use covers such as large rocks, cypress trees, or stumps for refuge.
 Juvenile fish are often found in fast-moving water but begin transitioning to deeper, moderate current towards the end of their first year.